Our Zara wasn’t just failed by the man who murdered her | Farah Naz

 She announced at five years old that she wanted to be a lawyer, and the dream stuck.
 It was the concept of justice that really struck her.
 She was popular, too, she had so many friends, old and young.
 Beyond that and still to the day she was murdered, she had good friends from her toddler years.
 Zara was an active, good, citizen.
 The local community all know her well and they all adored her.
 She always had time to stop and talk to the neighbours.
 She also loved animals and you could say she was the local Cat Samaritan.
 She would rescue abandoned cats, get them seen to by a vet and then rehouse them in the neighbourhood.

-The report released today, presenting findings on an inquiry on probation services, commissioned by the deputy prime minister, in relation to Jordan McSweeney – our Zara’s murderer – is absolutely devastating.
+The report released today, presenting findings on an inquiry on probation services, in relation to Jordan McSweeney – our Zara’s murderer – is absolutely devastating.

 What we have been presented with is a litany of errors that were made.
 It is devastating because the mistakes have been made before – and tabled in an independent report before.
 It is devastating because the recommendations have also been presented before.